 55. Defendants Watts and Mohammed were criminally charged in federal court in February 2012 after shaking down a federal informant they believed was a drug dealer.

-ANSWER: Ronald Watts admits that he was charged with a crime in federal court in 2012.
-Ronald Watts denies the remaining allegations in this paragraph.
+ANSWER: Ronald Watts admits only that he and Mohammed were charged with a crime in federal court in 2012.
+As to the remaining allegations, Ronald Watts denies the allegations in this paragraph.

 56. Defendant Mohammed pleaded guilty in 2012.